 The Town Center will be integrated with the regional transit system.
 The design shall include designated locations for establishment of transit stations as a component of a mixed-use development.
 (Policies 6.1.2.1, 6.1.3; Amended 6/12, Ord.
 2012-14; Amended 11/13, Ord.
 2013-22, Policy FLU4.1.2-r; Amended 11/16, Ord.
-2016-26)
+2016-26; Amended 04/20, Ord.
+2020-08)

 - FLU4.7.2 Town Center Development Linkage and Timing.
-Prior to approval by Orange County of any application for a Planned Development (PD) Land Use Plan (PD-LUP)/Unified Neighborhood Plan (UNP) within Corporate Neighborhoods 1, 2, 3 and 4, or within the Town Center Core Neighborhood (as depicted on the Recommended Land Use Plan for the Town Center), the following conditions intended to address the traffic needs as determined by the County shall be met: - A. A developer's agreement(s) shall be approved by the Board of County Commissioners addressing, at a minimum, those roadway facilities assigned by location within one or more of the Corporate Neighborhoods or the Town Center Core as identified below.
-The agreement shall, at a minimum, identify the responsibility for planning, funding, and scheduling of design, permitting, rightof-way acquisition, and construction of roadway segments based on the location of the property as prescribed below.

-Location - Corporate Neighborhood 3 and 4, and Town Center Core Neighborhood:

-Responsibility - Avalon Road from Old YMCA Road to New Independence Parkway

-• Location - Town Center Core Neighborhood:

-Responsibility - Horizon Boulevard from Porter Road to Valencia Parkway; Valencia Parkway from Horizon Boulevard to Schofield Road/Karl Kahlert Parkway; and Schofield Road/Karl Kahlert Parkway from Valencia Parkway to Avalon Road

-Location - Corporate Neighborhood 1 and 2:
+Prior to approval by Orange County of any application for a Planned Development (PD) Land Use Plan (PD-LUP)/Unified Neighborhood Plan (UNP), or Regulating Plan (RP) within Corporate Neighborhoods 1, 2, 3 and 4, or within the Town Center Core Neighborhood (as depicted on the Horizon West Special Planning Area Land Use Map), the following conditions intended to address the traffic needs as determined by the County shall be met: - A. A developer's agreement(s) shall be approved by the Board of County Commissioners addressing, at a minimum, those roadway facilities assigned by location within one or more of the Corporate Neighborhoods or the Town Center Core as identified below.
+The agreement shall, at a minimum, identify the responsibility for planning, funding, and scheduling of design, permitting, right-of-way acquisition, and construction of roadway segments based on the location of the property as prescribed below. - Location Corporate Neighborhood 3 and 4, and Town Center Core Neighborhood: - Responsibility Avalon Road from Old YMCA Road to New Independence Parkway - Location Town Center Core Neighborhood: Responsibility Horizon Boulevard from Porter Road to Valencia Parkway; Valencia Parkway from Horizon Boulevard to Schofield Road/Karl Kahlert Parkway; and Schofield Road/Karl Kahlert Parkway from Valencia Parkway to Avalon Road - Location Corporate Neighborhood 1 and 2: